The inception of Tulayoga happened one Sunday evening when I was 25.

 I named it Tulayoga and decided to make, what was once my play, my "work".

-Over the last 18 years, Tulayoga has become the core meditative practice in my life.
+Over the last 2 decades, Tulayoga and massage have become the core meditative practices in my life.

 They bring the active and receptive aspects of my being together in focused harmony through my body

-and it continues to bring me calm, thoughtless embodiment.
+and they continues to bring me calm, thoughtless embodiment.

 Through teaching others to give Tulayoga,

 I see that it brings to them everything it has brought to me:

 It grounds us in our physical bodies, our sensations and the present moment.

 It encourages and supports a healthy sense of trust and heart centred intimacy.

 and it brings the masculine and feminine aspects of our nature into balance.